LarryHuangTW/CS/Computer_System/CPU/Intel_CPU.md

       - Far  Pointer: is a 16-bit segment selector and a 64-bit offset

-* Bit Field Data Type:

-> is a contiguous sequence of bits.
+* Bit Field Data Type: It is a contiguous sequence of bits.
 It can begin at any bit position of any byte in memory and can contain up to 32 bits

 * String Data Types: